mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/datamodel.md

 ## Querying Data

 There are static methods available for querying data.
 They automatically compile the necessary SQL to query the database so they are very helpful.
-In case you need to fall back to plain-jane SQL, have a look at [sqlquery](sqlquery).
+In case you need to fall back to plain-jane SQL, have a look at `[api:SQLQuery]`.

 	:::php
 	$records = DataObject::get($obj, $filter, $sort, $join, $limit);